 In this guide, we’ll look at some of the claims made by websites that promote coconut oil for herpes treatment, as well as existing coconut oil antiviral studies and other scientific study data on the topic.

-However, over the last decade, it’s been marketed as the ultimate health food and cure-all, capable of treating almost any condition, from diminished brain function to the symptoms of eczema.
+However, over the last decade, it’s been marketed as the ultimate health food and cure-all, capable of treating almost any condition, from diminished brain function (thanks to the oil’s rich medium-chain triglycerides [MCT] content) to the symptoms of eczema.

-In short, coconut oil has grown into one of today’s top wellness fad products.
-Beyond its cure-all status for digestion and physical performance, it’s also being marketed as a potential treatment for infectious viruses like HSV-1 and HSV-2.
+And beyond its cure-all status for digestion and physical performance, it’s also being marketed as a potential treatment for infectious viruses like HSV-1 and HSV-2.

-Some of the most common claims made in support of coconut oil for treating herpes are that it’s a “powerful antiviral agent.”
+Some of the most common claims made in support of coconut oil for treating herpes are that it’s a powerful antiviral agent.
 Some coconut oil and natural health websites claim that coconut oil is equally as effective at treating herpes as topical creams and antiviral medications.

 Other claims to support coconut oil’s status as a natural herpes treatment include the idea that it’s a great substance for reducing inflammation, that it can promote skin health and that it can prevent the development of yeast and candida infections.

 As with most natural alternatives to antiviral medication, the scientific evidence surrounding coconut oil for herpes is mixed.
-Below, we’ve compiled the existing study data on coconut oil to show which of the claims about its benefits are supported by evidence, and which aren’t.
+Below, we’ve compiled some of the existing study data on coconut oil to show which of the claims about its benefits are supported by evidence, and which aren’t.

-Coconut oil contains several fatty acids that could potentially have some level of antiviral and antibacterial activity.
+Coconut oil contains several fatty acids that may potentially have some level of antiviral and antibacterial activity.
 The most important of these is lauric acid, which is converted into a new substance called monolaurin when it’s digested by the body.

-Another study of fatty acids and their effects on bacterial infections notes that lauric acid and other fatty acids have been linked to inactivation of HSV-1, although the findings referenced in the study unfortunately aren’t published.
+Another study of fatty acids and their effects on bacterial infections noted that lauric acid and other fatty acids have been linked to inactivation of HSV-1, although the findings referenced in the study unfortunately aren’t published.

 On the whole, there are some positive coconut oil antiviral studies out there that support the claim that it may be used to treat HSV-1 and HSV-2, largely due to its lauric acid content.
 Lauric acid produced antiviral effects in several studies, showing that, in some cases, it’s capable of inhibiting viral activity.

 However, this does not mean that coconut oil is a miracle treatment for herpes, or that it can be compared to antiviral medications.

 In addition to being promoted as an antiviral treatment, coconut oil and coconut oil products are also frequently touted as treatments for itching, painful skin.

 Just like with coconut oil’s purported antiviral benefits, the scientific evidence to back up these claims is mixed.

-Another study of coconut oil’s skin benefits found that coconut oil is effective and safe if used as a skin moisturizer, offering improved hydration and skin surface lipid levels when applied directly to the skin.
+One study of coconut oil’s skin benefits found that coconut oil is effective and safe if used as a skin moisturizer, offering improved hydration and skin surface lipid levels when applied directly to the skin.
 Again, however, this doesn’t mean it can treat herpes-specific skin issues.

-On the whole, scientific studies show that coconut oil does have potential benefits for your skin, and that it can also act as a mild natural analgesic, meaning it could potentially reduce the pain and discomfort you experience during a cold sore or herpes outbreak.
+On the whole, scientific studies do show that coconut oil does have potential benefits for your skin, and that it can also act as a mild natural analgesic, meaning it could potentially reduce the pain and discomfort you experience during a cold sore or herpes outbreak.

 There’s no scientific evidence that coconut oil is specifically effective at reducing pain and discomfort from HSV-1 or HSV-2.
 There’s also no evidence that it’s more effective, safer or less likely to cause side effects than other substances used to treat herpes.

-Coconut oil is a promising natural health product with a lengthy list of benefits, some of which are supported by scientific evidence.
+Coconut oil is a promising natural health product with a lengthy list of purported benefits, some of which are supported by scientific evidence.
 However, as with other natural treatments, not all of the claims made about coconut oil are backed up by scientific proof.

 There just aren't enough coconut oil antiviral studies and other research available right now to give a conclusive “yes” or “no” on its antiviral benefits.

 Can coconut oil on cold sore scabs help?
-Maybe, but we know it most likely won't hurt you.
+Maybe.
+But we know it most likely won't hurt you.
 While it might have some potential benefits, you simply won't see better results from coconut oil than you would from a proven antiviral medication.

-Instead, the best approach to treating HSV-1 or HSV-2 outbreaks is to talk to your doctor about using a proven, FDA approved medication like valacyclovir, which is backed up by a long list of scientific studies, reviews and efficacy trials.
+Instead, the best approach to treating HSV-1 or HSV-2 outbreaks is to talk to your doctor about using a proven, FDA-approved medication like valacyclovir, which is backed up by a long list of scientific studies, reviews and efficacy trials.